Thrilling rides, family attractions and sports fun near Toronto

 Museums and culture

-Discover Canada’s rail history at the Toronto Railway Museum.
+Discover Canada’s rail history.
 Located steps from the CN Tower, the museum offers tours of a historic roundhouse and a chance to walk through historic rail cars.

 Location: 255 Bremner Boulevard, Toronto

-The Ontario Science Centre brings science to life with kid-friendly interactive displays, giant IMAX® theatre and live events including the classic hair-raising Van de Graaff Generator demo.
+Science comes to life with kid-friendly interactive displays, giant IMAX® theatre and live events.

 Location: 770 Don Mills Road, Toronto